Azure/azure-rest-api-specs/specification/maps/data-plane/Creator/readme.md

 ## Getting Started

-To build the SDK for Maps, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Creator, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`